It´s not your fault that you struggle with food, your weight, and your body image (46)

 I gave so much value.
 Honestly, if you just implement some of the things I suggested during our 1-hour long chat, you will feel a huge difference.

-At the moment you can join this community for a very small fee and have access to all 50 courses for 12 months.
-Samantha also does Instagram Lives every week with one of the coaches, just like she did with me last week at @bloombabes.ltd.
+You can now join this community for a minimal fee and get lifetime access to all 70+ courses.
+Sammy also does Instagram Lives every week with one of the coaches, just like she did with me last week at @bloombabes.ltd.

 Check out the platform and the courses here.